-South San Jose Hills is in the southern portion of the ESGV Planning Area and is about 1.5 square miles.
+South San Jose Hills is in the southern portion of the ESGV Planning Area and is about 1.5 square miles (approximately 960 acres).
 South San Jose Hills shares boundaries by the City of West Covina on the north and east, the Cities of Industry and La Puente to the west, and the City of Industry to the south.
 The community is predominantly residential.
 Valley Boulevard runs partly along the southern boundary of the community and has a mix of commercial and industrial uses.
 The Southern Pacific Railroad makes up the southern border of South San Jose Hills.
-The majority of the houses in South San
+The majority of the houses in South San Jose Hills are single-family homes (64 percent) with some Government (14 percent) and Multi-Family Residential (12 percent).178 Predominately, the South San Jose Hills have Minimal Traditional and Ranch-style homes.
+Some of the churches in San Jose Hills are Midcentury Modern.
+At the time of the reconnaissance survey in 2024, the majority (or over 76 percent) of extant structures were more than 50 years old, with the greatest number constructed between the 1950s and 1960s.
+Less than 1 percent predate 1940, and approximately 3 percent are less than 50 years old (Figure 4.4.14-1, South San Jose Hills Decade-by-Decade Map).